 Configuring the OpenGL Vizserver server can be done manually or by using the graphical configuration tool called vsconfig.
-As shown in Figure 2-1, the vsconfig tool provides an easy-to-use GUI for OpenGL Vizserver server configuration.
+In the following sample, we will use vsconfig.
+The vsconfig tool provides an easy-to-use GUI for OpenGL Vizserver server configuration.